Jump to content

 Waldthausen Castle in the Lenneberg Forest

 The Lenneberg Forest is characterized by pine and oak forests and is a protected nature reserve.
-Anyone who wants to can explore the forest ecosystem on an expert-lnature reserve.
-Anyone who wants to can explore the forest ecosystem on an expert-led tour.
+Visitors can explore the forest ecosystem on a guided tour led by an expert.

-Young people who want to play an active role in protecting this green lung are recommended to do a voluntary ecological year or federal voluntary service (BFD) in the Lenneberg Forest.
+Young people who want to actively contribute to the protection of this green lung are encouraged to participate in an ecological volunteer year or the Federal Volunteer Service (BFD) in the Lenneberg Forest.

 Giant bench

-In the immediate vicinity, covering approximately 33 hectares, is another nature reserve, the "Mainzer Sand," which is considered one of the most valuable nature reserves in Europe.
+Located right next door is the "Mainzer Sand," a nature reserve spanning approximately 33 hectares that is considered one of the most valuable nature reserves in Europe.
 Nature lovers and conservationists will find plenty to enjoy here.
-An adventure and nature trail invites visitors to learn about the flora and fauna.
+An adventure and nature trail invites visitors to explore the local flora and fauna.

 Explanations and notes